TUI & Dashboard

 |---|---|

-Tab | Toggle expand on nearest tool card (when editor is empty).
-Backward compatibility. |
+Tab | Toggle expand on the nearest tool card when the editor is empty |

-Esc | Unpin any pinned segment. |
+Esc | Unpin any pinned segment or close the active popup |

-Sidebar Navigation
+Sidebar navigation

 | Key | Action |